 I can remember a time when I had no idea what my friends thought about multiple matters.
 I might know one thing about one friend because it came up, then another thing about someone else for the same reason, but I never, ever knew every particular stance a person might have about every issue there was.
 I certainly never felt that anyone was pressured by the feeling they were required to state their position as a matter of routine.

 Some people who don’t wish to state a position can feel bullied by the immediate voices online proclaiming that you MUST do so because time is of the essence.
 You must speak out about climate change or Obamacare or liberals taking your guns away or GMOs destroying our natural bodily fluids, or you obviously do not care enough about the deeply important things that rip our world apart.
-Don’t you care?
-Then prove it!
-Post a meme about it at least!

 I’m not going to pretend I am speaking for myself here.
 I am a loudmouth.
 Whenever I see one of those cars with 100 political bumper stickers on the back, I think to myself, "I’m paid to be self-righteous, what’s their excuse?"
 I am speaking for my wife and friends.
 I feel their pain even as I contribute to it.